patbertoldo/daily-mission-mvc/README.md

 * Application feeds the Model and View to the Controller.
 * Controller can select 3 different missions at random and update the view.
 * Missions are saved when selected.
-* Setup the UI for the view.
+* Setup the UI for the View.

 Features to be done:
 * Load the missions from the previous session.